-Data users can request custom partial extractions from the database and/or extractions in a nonstandard format.
-The support and availability of custom data extractions will be evaluated on a case-by-case basis.
-While users are encouraged to use the SDR format, database extractions can be provided in Oracle RDBMS format, ASCII, comma-delimited ASCII, or Microsoft Excel formats.
+Data users can request custom partial extractions from the database and/or extractions in a nonstandard format from LTPP Customer Service.
+The support and availability of custom data extractions will be evaluated on a case-by-case basis based on effort to provide the extraction.
+While users are encouraged to use InfoPave and its filtering capabilities, database extractions can be provided in Oracle RDBMS format, ASCII, comma-delimited ASCII, Microsoft Excel, Microsoft Access, or MS SQL formats.
 Users interested in obtaining data in other formats should contact the LTPP customer support service center.